gardin82/python-arp-spoofing/README.txt

 OVERVIEW:

 These scripts are pentesting tools.
-Only use these programs with permission.
+Only use these scripts with permission.

 You can run these on different os'.